Many users wonder why WordPress is the best choice for their website. It’s a common question, especially when switching from another platform.

 While WordPress started as a blogging tool, it has evolved over the years into a powerful website builder and the most popular CMS (Content Management System) in the world.

-The best part about WordPress is that it’s easy to use and flexible enough to make different types of websites.
+The best part about WordPress that we love the most is that it’s easy to use and flexible enough to make different types of websites.

-That’s the main reason why WordPress has grown so much in popularity.
-At the time of writing this article, WordPress powered more than 43% of all websites on the internet.
+It is also the main reason why WordPress has grown so popular.
+At the time of writing this article, WordPress powered more than 43% of all websites on the Internet.

-Due to its robust features, many top brands use WordPress to power their websites, including Time Magazine, Facebook, The New Yorker, Sony, Disney, Target, The New York Times, and more.
+Due to its robust features, many top brands, including Time Magazine, Facebook, The New Yorker, Sony, Disney, Target, The New York Times, and more, use WordPress to power their websites.

 With that in mind, let’s take a look at why you should use WordPress to make your website: